 - Abide by Nebraska state law that prohibits charging participants for admission in order to receive a stamp.
 Many tourists will naturally invest money in things they wish to see, buy, eat, or experience, but our state laws prevent us from forcing Passport participants to pay for something at each stop.

 - Be a good tourism ambassador for your region.
 Talk to travelers about other tourism destinations, restaurants, retail stores, etc. in your area that they may be interested in visiting.

-About Designing the Passport: Each year the Nebraska Passport is created with an emphasis on destination variety, geographical diversity, and rotation.
 If you have been a Passport stop in previous years, thank you!
-Due to the popularity of the program and in the interest of keeping the Passport fresh for repeat travelers, we typically wait 3-4 years before repeating stops.
+Due to the popularity of the program and in the interest of keeping the Passport fresh for repeat travelers, we typically wait at least 4 years before repeating stops.
 Thank you for your understanding.

 About the Application Process